practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 ## Getting Back to Green

 Now we need to get the rest of the `system` specs passing.
-If we have a look at the remainder of the failing specs we see the following:
+If we have a look at the remainder of the failures we see the following output:

 ```console
 1)